caoimhemorley/sc-rnaseq-wf/README.md

 | Human GRCh38 (GENCODE v32/Ensembl98 annotations) | 2020-A | https://www.10xgenomics.com/support/software/cell-ranger/latest/release-notes/cr-reference-release-notes#2020-a |
 | Mouse GRCm39 (GENCODE vM33/Ensembl110 annotations) | 2024-A | https://www.10xgenomics.com/support/software/cell-ranger/latest/release-notes/cr-reference-release-notes#2024-a |

+## DEPRECATED

-## DEPRECATED - Cell type marker table [July 2025]
+### Cell type marker table [July 2025]

 The reference taxonomy for inference of cell types via [CellAssign](https://docs.scvi-tools.org/en/1.1.0/user_guide/models/cellassign.html) are sourced from https://github.com/NIH-CARD/brain-taxonomy/blob/main/markers/cellassign_card_markers.csv.

+## GitHub Repo renaming

+### `pmdbs-sc-rna-seq-wf`→`sc-rna-seq-wf` [Dec 2025]

+This repo was changed to a more general name to accommodate samples from different sources, such as, PMDBS multimodal sc/sn RNAseq and mouse sc/sn RNAseq.

-## `harmonized-wf-dev`→`pmdbs-sc-rna-seq` [Dec 2024]
+### `harmonized-wf-dev`→`pmdbs-sc-rna-seq-wf` [Dec 2024]

 This repo and work was originally developed under the name `harmonized-wf-dev`.

 This workflow was initally set up to implement the [Harmony RNA snakemake workflow](https://github.com/shahrozeabbas/Harmony-RNA-Workflow) in WDL.
 The WDL version of the workflow aims to maintain backwards compatibility with the snakemake scripts.
-Scripts used by the WDL workflow were modified from the Harmony RNA snakemake repo; originals may be found [here](https://github.com/shahrozeabbas/Harmony-RNA-Workflow/tree/5384b546f02b6e68f154f77d25667fed03759870/scripts), and their modified R versions in [the docker/multiome/scripts directory](https://github.com/ASAP-CRN/pmdbs-sc-rnaseq-wf/tree/cohort-analysis-v1.0.0/docker/multiome/scripts).
+Scripts used by the WDL workflow were modified from the Harmony RNA snakemake repo; originals may be found [here](https://github.com/shahrozeabbas/Harmony-RNA-Workflow/tree/5384b546f02b6e68f154f77d25667fed03759870/scripts), and their modified R versions in [the docker/multiome/scripts directory](https://github.com/ASAP-CRN/sc-rnaseq-wf/tree/cohort-analysis-v1.0.0/docker/multiome/scripts).
 Eventually snakemake support was deprecated and the workflows were migrated to Python.
-Initial version [here](https://github.com/ASAP-CRN/pmdbs-sc-rnaseq-wf/tree/harmonized_pmdbs_analysis-v1.1.0_1.0.0_2.1.0).
+Initial version [here](https://github.com/ASAP-CRN/sc-rnaseq-wf/tree/harmonized_pmdbs_analysis-v1.1.0_1.0.0_2.1.0).